puzzle/ansible-training/content/en/docs/10/_index.en.md

 * Run the playbook `site.yml` by using ansible-navigator and the configuration from Task 2.
 * What additional config parameter has to be set in your `ansible.cfg`?
 If unsure, run the playbook and debug the error.
 * While running the playbook, check in another terminal window if the container gets startet and stopped.
 You can do this by issuing `watch podman container list`.

 {{% details title="Solution Task 4" %}}
 ```bash
 $ ansible-navigator run site.yml
 ...
 ```
-If you would not have set `remote_user` to `ansible` in the ansible configuration, the EE would use user root to connect to the hosts per default.
+If you had not set `remote_user` to `ansible` in the ansible configuration, the EE would use user root to connect to the hosts per default.
 So in case of problems, check your ansible.cfg:
 ```bash
 $ grep remote_user ansible.cfg
 remote_user = ansible